| |

 He will speak to people in the cradle, and also when fully grown [kahlaan], and will be one of the righteous.
 (Surah Al 'Imran, 3:46)

 Kahlaan, which is used only in these two verses, only in reference to Jesus, and to express Jesus' adulthood means "someone between the age of 30 and 50, someone who is no longer young, someone who has reached the perfect age."
 Islamic scholars agree that it denotes the age of 35 or above.
 They base their views on a hadith reported by Ibn 'Abbas that Jesus was raised up to God's presence in his early 30s, and that he will live for 40 years when he comes again.
-Therefore, they suggest that this verse is evidence for Jesus' return, since his old age will occur following his second coming.6 (Only God knows for certain.)
+Therefore, they suggest that this verse is evidence for Jesus' return, since his old age will occur following his second coming.

 Close study of the relevant verses easily shows how right Islamic scholars are on this question.
 For example, this expression is used only with regard to Jesus.
 Although all of the Prophets spoke with their people, invited them to religion, and communicated their message at a mature age, the Qur'an does not use such expressions when talking about them.
 Rather, they are used only to voice a miraculous situation, because the expressions "in the cradle" and "when fully grown," when used one after the other, refer to two miraculous events.